 Chief Executive Officer of:

 Asset Italia S.p.A.

 Clubitaly S.p.A.

 Director of:

 Alpitour S.p.A.

 Beta Utensili S.p.A.

 Chiorino S.p.A.

 Eataly S.p.A.
-(Chairperson)

 Itaca Equity S.r.l.

 Itaca Equity Holding S.p.A.

 Limonta S.p.A.

 Moncler S.p.A.

 OVS S.p.A.

 Sant'Agata S.p.A.

-Sole Director of Asset Italia 1 S.r.l., Asset Italia 3 S.r.l., Clubdue S.r.l. and StarTIP S.r.l.
+Sole Director of Asset Italia 1 S.r.l., Asset Italia 3 S.r.l. and StarTIP

+S.r.l.

 Member of the Sustainability Advisory Board of Altagamma.

-In the past Director of various companies, listed and non-listed, including a banking institution.
+In the past was a director of various companies, listed and non-listed, including a banking institution.
 Collaboration with institutions and specialised financial journals.
-Author of numerous articles and publications on finance.
+Author of several articles and publications on finance.